findbug2019/pdfminer.ten/README.md

-pdfminer.six
+pdfminer.ten
 ============

 [![Continuous integration](https://github.com/pdfminer/pdfminer.six/actions/workflows/actions.yml/badge.svg)](https://github.com/pdfminer/pdfminer.six/actions/workflows/actions.yml)
 [![PyPI version](https://img.shields.io/pypi/v/pdfminer.six.svg)](https://pypi.python.org/pypi/pdfminer.six/)
 [![gitter](https://badges.gitter.im/pdfminer-six/Lobby.svg)](https://gitter.im/pdfminer-six/Lobby?utm_source=badge&utm_medium)

-*We fathom PDF*

-Pdfminer.six is a community maintained fork of the original PDFMiner.
-It is a tool for extracting information from PDF documents.
+Pdfminer.ten is a community maintained fork of the original PDFMiner.six It is a tool for extracting information from PDF documents.
 It focuses on getting and analyzing text data.
 Pdfminer.six extracts the text from a page directly from the sourcecode of the PDF.
 It can also be used to get the exact location, font or color of the text.